 I find that store bought dried apricots don’t taste as good as homemade dried apricots.
 This is because store dried apricots are usually picked before they are fully ripe, and the flavor just isn’t as flavorful as homemade dried apricots.
 You can add apricot jam to your apricot filling mixture to sweeten it, just make sure it’s not too runny.
 It should have the consistency of a thick jam.

 I use a bread maker to make the sweet yeast dough, as it’s a timesaver, and I don’t need to worry about kneading and raising the dough.
 Just drop in the ingredients and come back to ready made yeast dough.
 The sweet dough recipe basically the same one I use when making Russian Vatrushki, filled with Farmer’s Cheese.
+However, check out my Sweet Yeast Dough made from scratch, a more traditional way.
+The video is below!

 My mum would make large trays of sweet Pirozhki, taking up most of the day, and freeze extras for later.
 I don’t have the time to dedicated a full day of baking, so this recipe makes about 30 Apricot Piroshki.
 I have made this recipe twice in one day.
 As soon as the first batch of sweet dough was ready, I put in a second batch.
 While it was mixing and rising, I baked the first batch Apricot Piroshki, finishing just in time to start the second batch.